Nephrite: Māori

 Weapons and ornaments are made of it; in particular the mere (short club) and the hei-tiki (neck pendant).
 These are believed to have their own mana (prestige), are handed down as valuable heirlooms, and often given as gifts to seal important agreements.
-It has also been used for a range of tools such as adzes and was used to make nails used in construction, as Māori had no metal before European contact.
+It has also been used for a range of tools such as adzes and was used to make nails used in construction, as Māori culture had no metalworking before European contact.

 Commonly called "greenstone," jade jewellery in Māori designs is widely popular with tourists.
 Stone is often imported from Canada, China and Siberia, and Ngāi Tahu runs a pounamu certification scheme to verify the authenticity of New Zealand stone.